Tips to Craft Your Manga From Scratch

 Start small: focus on short content

 When crafting your first manga, focus on a short comic.
 A ten-page manga is an excellent place to start, as it forces you to streamline your story and keep your readers engaged.
-If you feel that ten pages isn’t enough, you can go for a slightly longer format—thirty pages at most.
+If you feel ten pages isn’t enough, you can go for a slightly longer format—thirty pages.

 Sketch of a manga series illustrated by CindyMBK